CodeToCAD/CodeToCAD/README.md

 Joint axes come from the constraint Location's orientation, limits from `min_limits`/`max_limits`, masses/inertias from part materials and geometry, and `codetocad.Lighting` describes scene lights.
-See the examples in [codetocad_integrations/pybullet/examples/](codetocad_integrations/pybullet/examples/) and [codetocad_integrations/mujoco/examples/](codetocad_integrations/mujoco/examples/) (6-DOF keyboard-controlled arm, pendulum, double pendulum).
+Free-floating `scene_parts` (objects the robot can interact with) and a `ground_plane` complete the scene.
+See the examples in [codetocad_integrations/pybullet/examples/](codetocad_integrations/pybullet/examples/) and [codetocad_integrations/mujoco/examples/](codetocad_integrations/mujoco/examples/) (a 6-DOF arm with a parallel-jaw gripper that picks up a cube, pendulum, double pendulum).

 <img src="codetocad_integrations/pybullet/examples/images/arm_6dof.gif" width="360">
 <img src="codetocad_integrations/mujoco/examples/images/double_pendulum.gif" width="360">